apechimp/alexa-edgar-facts/README.md

 # alexa-edgar-facts
-Alexa app for facts about @apechimp's dog, Edgar
+Alexa app for facts about @apechimp's :dog:, Edgar